Toxic mold exposure: cause of health symptoms

 First, toxic mold exposure is a hidden cause of many health symptoms, including hair loss.
 Second, there can be many factors behind the loss of hair you are experiencing.
 To find solutions, it is important to get informed and to explore all of the possible reasons behind your hair loss.

 To go on, many different types of mold can be found inside and outside of the home.
 Besides, different variations of mold have a different effect on the body.
-Read on to learn how to recognise and avoid mould.
+Read on to learn how to recognize and avoid mold.

 Mold and Hair Loss